techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## Documentation

-Current k8s version for CKA, CKAD and CKS exam: 1.27
+Current k8s version for CKA, CKAD, and CKS exam: 1.27

-Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/
+Refer to this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

 ## 🚀 CKA, CKAD, CKS or KCNA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20%** today using code **SCRIPT20** at https://kube.promo/devops.
+If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 40%**  at https://kube.promo/devops.
 It is a limited-time offer.
 Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

 ## Prerequisites